choria-legacy/marionette-collective/website/roadmap/security.md

 actions in agents but just invoke a method on security plugins that will return their public keys.

-This isn't fully fledged out but [Jordan Sissle] had some ideas around this while writing his SSH security plugin.
+This isn't fully fledged out but [Jordan Sissel] had some ideas around this while writing his SSH security plugin.